truenas/documentation/content/CORE/Solutions/Integrations/Nextcloud.md

 ![NextcloudStatic1](/images/CORE/NextcloudStatic1.png "Nextcloud Static Setup")

-Once Nextcloud installs, you must add your Nextcloud IP to your Nextcloud jail trusted domains.
+After Nextcloud installs, you must add your Nextcloud IP to your Nextcloud jail trusted domains.

 Go to **Jails** and expand your Nextcloud jail, then click **> SHELL**.